qmk/qmk_firmware/keyboards/converter/a1200/readme.md

 Available for two micros: AT90USB1286 (Teensy 2++ board), and Atmega32u4 (MiSS-1200 FPGA board).

 A small PCB adapter is needed for connecting the keyboard membrane to the Teensy 2.0++ board.
-A very simple example of such a board can be seen here: https://github.com/8bits4ever/A1200-Keyboard-Adapter
+A very simple example of such a board is available here: https://github.com/8bits4ever/A1200-Keyboard-Adapter

 The MiSS-1200 board features a dedicated connector for the Amiga 1200 membrane keyboard.